MathieuGery/Flutter-My-Instagram/README.md

 ### Getting Started

+### WARNING

+If you create an account, BE SURE to have a password that is at least 6 characters !!!!

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: